 The laws governing estate planning, asset preservation and long-term care planning are complicated and constantly changing.
 Marshall, Parker & Weber realized many years ago that to provide the highest-quality services to our clients, we needed to specialize in this constantly-changing area of the law.
 Consulting with an attorney who focuses exclusively on the needs of seniors for estate planning is just like consulting with a medical specialist.
 It provides an extra level of knowledge and assurance to our clients and their families.

-We are proud to have three attorneys on our team who have been Certified as Elder Law Attorneys (CELAs) by the National Elder Law Foundation under authorization from the Pennsylvania Supreme Court.
+We are proud to have two attorneys on our team who have been Certified as Elder Law Attorneys (CELAs) by the National Elder Law Foundation under authorization from the Pennsylvania Supreme Court.
 A CELA is a lawyer who has met the high standards required for certification as an elder law specialist by the National Elder Law Foundation.
 In order to attain certification as a CELA, lawyers are required to pass an elaborate screening process that includes a day-long written examination, at least 16 hours per week practicing elder law and at least 60 elder law matters during the three years preceding the application, peer references from 5 other elder law attorneys, and continuing legal education.
 Few lawyers have the knowledge required to become certified.
 The passage rate on the certification exam in recent years has been under 30%.

 Our attorneys have won numerous awards and are frequently quoted by national publications on issues related to elder law, planning for owners of gas leases, special needs planning and estate planning.
 Attorney Marshall’s book, Elder Law in Pennsylvania, was the recipient of the 2006 award for Outstanding Achievement in Publications chosen by the International Association for Continuing Legal Education (ACLEA).